5-Month-Old Baby Sold On Craigslist: Tennessee Couple In Custody

 A couple from Tennessee has been arrested for attempting to sell their child on Craigslist.
 When the police received a tip that a couple was trying to sell their 5-month-old baby for $3,000, they took action.

-Deanna Lynn Greer, 37, and John David Cain, 26, met with an under cover officer at a Dollar General store in Elizabethton, where they planned to exchange their baby for the money.
+Deanna Lynn Greer, 37, and John David Cain, 26, met with an undercover officer at a Dollar General store in Elizabethton, where they planned to exchange their baby for the money.
 The couple was arrested on the spot and charged with aggravated child neglect, child abuse, and various offenses related to “Haley’s Law.”

 Couple arrested for selling baby on Craigslist: why?
 Celebs like Elton John and Ronaldo openly bought their kids https://t.co/51G7LzrEwJ